 Prevention Tips for Diarrhea in Cats

-Finally, remember environmental factors.
-A change in temperature, humidity, or air quality can cause your cat’s tummy to become irritated.
-Try keeping windows closed and turning off fans and heating systems.
+Lastly, bear in mind the environmental factors.
+Temperature, humidity, or air quality changes can upset your cat’s stomach.
+Consider keeping windows shut and turning off fans and heating systems.

 Frequently Asked Question